djo1975/React-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://www.microverse.org/) I would like to thank our parents and supporters for their support I would like to thank All my coding partners
+- I would like to thank [Microverse](https://www.microverse.org/)
+- I would like to give credit to Nelson Sakwa for their design, which was used in accordance with the Creative Commons License.
+Thank you, Nelson Sakwa!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>